emotion-js/emotion/.github/PULL_REQUEST_TEMPLATE.md

 Please fill out the information below to expedite the review and (hopefully) merge of your pull request!

+When you believe your code is merge ready please add the "merge me" label.
 -->

 <!-- What changes are being made?
 (What feature/bug is being fixed here?) -->